Search

 • There is a higher chance you’ll observe the Northern Lights

-• There are more activities available because of the snow (snowmobile, sledging, huskies sleigh rides, ice hotels and other snow activities like snowboarding or skiing).
+• There are more things to do in Lapland in winter because of the snow.
+This includes snowmobiling, sledging, huskie sleigh rides, ice hotels and other snow activities.

 Lapland What to visit Ounasvaara Trail